allartk/leaflet.offline/README.md

 Show control buttons to saves tiles.

+#### L.control.savetiles options

+First arg of constructor is layer object to save, second is object of all optional options:

+* zoomlevels: array of integers, default current zoomlevel
+* position: position of the control default 'topleft'
+* saveText: html to show on save button
+* rmText: html to show on remove button
+* confirm: a function with args layer and a callback function that should be called when user confirms download

+#### L.control.savetiles methods

+* setlayer: change the layer to save tiles from

+### L.tileLayer.offline

+Extends and has the same options as [L.TileLayer](http://leafletjs.com/reference-1.0.0.html#tilelayer).
+It uses offline tiles when available and falls back to online if not.
+If configured to use subdomains, the key used to store has the first defined subdomain.
+The tileserver should server the tiles with a Access-Control-Allow-Origin header.

 #### L.control.savetiles Events

 The following events are fired by the control on the layer while saving tiles: